XhinLiang/xhinliang.com/resume/enhanced.md

 : *Backend Developer*
   __2018.1-NOW__
   Backend developer of server platform, building the most dramatic and largest live streaming platform in the world;
-  Architect of serial foundational features such as signaling frameworks, cover storing, TCP networking and CDN scheduling;
+  Architect of serial foundational features such as live signaling frameworks, cover storing, TCP networking and CDN scheduling;
   Stability director of several substantial events, supporting Spring Festival, National Day and Promotion Night;
   One of the youngest interviewer and technical speaker in the company.